-When plotting a garden of blue hues, consider some of our favorite blue flowers.
+When plotting a garden of this coveted color, consider some of our favorite blue perennials and other blue flowers.

-Pulmonarias or lungworts do best growing in shade and rich, well-drained soil that is kept moist.
+Pulmonarias or lungworts are a blue perennial that do best growing in shade and rich, well-drained soil that is kept moist.
 Foliage is marbled, mottled, or dappled with spots in white or silver.
-This woodland garden includes two blue-flowered lungworts: Pulmonaria Glacier and Pulmonaria Benediction.
+This woodland garden includes two blue perennials lungworts: Pulmonaria Glacier and Pulmonaria Benediction.
 The accompanying white flower is Symphytum x uplandicum variegatum, a hybrid comfrey.

 The dark, velvety leaves of Pulmonaria angustifolia hug the ground.
 The white spires of Tiarella Wherryi squirt above the lungwort's bright blue flowers.

 Pulmonaria "Benediction" has large leafy clumps of dark green foliage with widely spaced silver spotting and spring flowers of dark blue.

 Commonly known as Grecian Windflowers, garden varieties of the blue perennial Anemone blanda bloom in sky blue and dark blue.
 Plant tubers in groups of two dozen or more under trees and shrubs for drifts of intense color.